 Unfair/Wrongful dismissal – Fees

 The Firm charges on an hourly basis for the work carried out by solicitors.
-The hourly rate depends on the seniority of the solicitor carrying out the work and will vary between £475 p/h and £310 p/h plus VAT.
+The hourly rate depends on the seniority of the solicitor carrying out the work and will vary between £310 p/h and £495 p/h plus VAT at 20%.
 There may be preferential rates available for corporate clients and/or large pieces of work.

 Factors that could make a case more complex:

-There will be an additional charge for attending a Tribunal Hearing of £1,300 – 2,000 per day (plus VAT).
+There will be an additional charge for attending a Tribunal Hearing of £1,300 – 2,000 per day (plus VAT at 20%).
 Generally, we would allow 1-3 days depending on the complexity of your case.

-Disbursements are costs related to your matter that are payable to third parties, such as court fees and barristers’ fees.
+Disbursements are costs related to your matter that are payable to third parties, such as Court/Tribunal fees, barristers’ fees, expert’s fees and travel costs.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Barrister’s fees are generally between £1,500 to 2,500 plus VAT per day (depending on experience of the advocate) for attending and providing advocacy at a Tribunal Hearing (plus their preparation time).
+Barrister’s fees are generally between £1,500 to 3,500 plus VAT at 20% per day (depending on experience of the advocate) for attending and providing advocacy at a Tribunal Hearing (plus their preparation time).
 For more complex cases you may choose a more senior barrister and the daily rate may be higher.

 The fees set out above cover all of the work in relation to the following key stages of a claim: